MineCounter/simpl-style-checker/README.md

 Replace `<filename>` with the path to your C source file.

+I recommend piping to an output file for better readability and scrolling!

 ## Output

 The style checker will print any style violations it finds, including: